 Do Babies Enjoy The Water?

-We always see pictures of smiling babies splashing in a bathtub or floating happily in an infant floaty, with a joyful mother keeping it steady.
+We always see pictures of smiling babies splashing in a bathtub or floating happily in an infant floaty, with a joyful mother keeping it steady or enjoying swimming lessons at baby swim classes.
 We see them splashing and giggling even at very young ages.
 Do they really enjoy it as much as the baby pool ads make it seem like they do?

 We may think of infants as being sensitive to water in its many forms.
 Still, if you think about it, when each baby is in utero, they spend about nine months floating in a warm liquid that, during the first five months of pregnancy, in particular, is made up of mostly water.